 Heavier and obese sleepers typically have excess weight concentrated in the lower abdomen and hip areas.
-So, their spine is more prone to go out of alignment in these regions, which can cause hip and lower back pain, especially if you sleep on your side.
+So, their spine is more prone to going out of alignment in these regions, which can cause hip and lower back pain, especially if they sleep on their side.

-To avoid that, try to find Twin mattresses with zoned support.
+To avoid this issue, try to find twin mattresses with zoned support.
 They’re designed specifically to keep your spine aligned and the pressure reduced.
 These models may feature either a zoned coil unit for targeted contouring or an additional foam pad in the lumbar area.

-With a Queen mattress, single sleepers can switch the sides of the bed to prevent sagging.
+With a queen mattress, single sleepers can switch sides of the bed to prevent sagging.

-But Twin mattress, obviously, won’t allow you to do that, so you have to invest in durability in the first place.
+But a twin mattress won’t allow you to do that, so you have to invest in a durable mattress to begin with.

 Choose mattresses with denser foams, natural latex layers, or thicker coils, depending on the type of mattress you prefer.

-Also, consider models with a higher profile, as thin beds often wear out sooner.
+Also, consider models with a higher profile, as thin beds often wear out faster.

 To choose a cooler bed, follow these tips:

 - Give preference to natural materials.
 Latex is the king of breathability.
-If you cannot afford an all-latex mattress, try to find models that have at least one latex layer — this will still give you a cooler sleep than a traditional memory foam bed would.
+If you cannot afford an all-latex mattress, try to find models that have at least one latex layer — this will still give you a cooler sleep than a traditional memory foam bed.